 3> initiate the measurement reporting procedure, as specified in 5.5.5.

+NOTE 2: If the reportType for the associated reportConfig is eventTriggered and the eventId is set to eventD1 or eventD2, it is up to UE implementation to determine the applicable cell(s).

 If AS security has been activated successfully and if SCell activation(s) indication is received from lower layer, the UE shall:

 1> if reportType is set to reportOnScellActivation for any measId included in the measIdList within VarMeasConfig: